mfornace/nupack-docs-dev/sources/analysis.md

 ---

-`complex_analysis` returns an `AnalysisResult` object, which you can view as a table by running the following cell in a Jupyter notebook:
+`complex_analysis` returns an `AnalysisResult` object that can be viewed as a table in a Jupyter notebook, for example:

 ```python
 complex_results
 ```

+Output:

 > <img src="/figs/complex-analysis-output.png" alt="Complex analysis output" title="Example complex analysis output" width="270" />